 To End: Inhale, hold the breath comfortably, and relax.

-This meditation was taught by Guru Nanak to his eldest son, Baba Siri Chand.
-His son became a great baal yogi.
-That is a yogi who does not age, who still looks like a young boy, even in his old age.
-It is said Baba Siri Chand lived over 160 years.
-He was acknowledged by all the schools of Siddhi Yoga to be a great yogi.
+Supposedly this meditation was taught by Guru Nanak to his eldest son Baba Siri Chand, who became a great baal yogi—one who does not grow old and still looks like a young boy even in his old age.
+It is said he lived to be over 160 years and was acknowledged as a great yogi by many different traditions.